Resource Round-up: Opioids & harm reduction

 Meet Craig Plain, a Vancouver pharmacist on the frontlines of the opioid crisis.
 His unique practice brings him out from behind the pharmacy counter and into the community to help his patients.

-For more evidence, resources, and advocacy tools supporting a harmonized scope of practice for pharmacists to better manage opioid therapy, you can also visit the Pharmacists Opioid Stewardship Initiative (POSI), part of the Canadian Pharmacists’ Harmonized Scope (CPHS) project.
+For more evidence, resources, and advocacy tools supporting a harmonized scope of practice for pharmacists to better manage opioid therapy, you can also visit our Opioids & the CDSA page.

 Our Resource Round-up series gathers our available resources and practice tools on important health topics to help you in your practice.
 Check out our other Resource Round-ups on topics like Mental Health and Women’s Health.